'Avengers: Infinity War': Gamora, Nebula Might Face Proxima Midnight

 It has already been confirmed that Proxima Midnight is one of the villains who will appear in Avengers: Infinity War.
 The trailer for the film offered a brief glimpse at the member of The Black Order as she launched her trademark spear at a shadowy figure, which turned out to be Captain America.
 However, Proxima might go up against familiar faces when she realizes her former sisters and Thanos’ estranged daughters have found their way to Earth.

-Entertainment Weekly recently shared some behind-the-scenes details from Avengers: Infinity War, revealing that Proxima Midnight will be joining the Outriders in the battle of Wakanda.
+Entertainment Weekly recently shared some behind-the-scenes details from Avengers: Infinity War revealing that Proxima Midnight will be joining the Outriders in the battle of Wakanda.
 Although The Black Order is expected to go after Vision in this particular sequence, it is possible that Proxima will also encounter Gamora and Nebula in the kingdom.
-After all, it has been confirmed that Rocket Raccoon will also be in Wakanda so there is a possibility that the rest of the Guardians will be in Africa as well.
+After all, it has been confirmed that Rocket Raccoon will also be in Wakanda, so there is a possibility that the rest of the Guardians will be in Africa as well.

 The reunion between Proxima Midnight and her estranged sisters could bring up some painful memories.
 Thanos had previously called Gamora his favorite daughter, something that did not rest well with Nebula and might be a major issue for Proxima as well.
 If all three actually see each other in Avengers: Infinity War, fans can expect an epic three-way fight between the Children of Thanos.
 However, the confrontation has not yet been confirmed so it is best to take the information with a grain of salt.